elvis-epx/LoRaL2/README.md

 libraries.
 Their copyrights belong to their respective authors (mentioned directly or indirectly in the header of each file).

+# LoRa parameters

+In LoRaParams.h, the main LoRa parameters (frequency, spread and bandwidth) can be tweaked.
+The default parameters deliver 5kbps of speed and have a good balance between reliability, range and speed, especially for testing.

+If you need really good range, try to reduce bandwidth to 62500 (if your LoRa chip supports it) and increase spread to SF9.
+We have had very good range in urban areas with this setup, and reach several km of range in almost-clear sight.
+This is 9db better than the default, at the cost of low speed (0.8kbps).
+One could use 125kHz bandwidth and SF10, but in our experiences the narrower bandwidth did better.

+Be sure to generate very few packets withvery small payloads if you go very low speed.
+An encrypted packet has a minimum of 44 octets, which takes half a second in 0.8kbps speed.

+The project disables CRC mode, enables explicit mode and uses the lowest L1 redundancy possible (5/4).
+This is hardcoded within Radio.cpp, and should be kept as they are.
+In particular the explicit mode should not be turned off, since the code depends on it to function.

 # License

 The code authored by us is distributed under MIT license.